sda-community-plugins/MicroFocus-UFT/README.md

 ### Building the plugin

-To build the plugin you will need to clone the following repositories (at the same level as the repository):
+To build the plugin you will need to clone the following repositories (at the same level as this repository):

  - [mavenBuildConfig](https://github.com/sda-community-plugins/mavenBuildConfig)
  - [plugins-build-parent](https://github.com/sda-community-plugins/plugins-build-parent)